 Feeling stressed from work is normal, but companies should know when to draw the line between “tired” and “teetering on the edge of a burnout.”
 When it comes to mental health, the signs aren’t always obvious.
 The Forbes Human Resources Council suggests watching out for signals like a decline in the quality of work, lack of participation, and poor communication.
 When they add up, it may even lead to employees quitting the job altogether.

-Combating these behavioral issues will therefore require managers to assess their company’s work culture and reformulate it if necessary.
+Therefore, combining these behavioral issues will require managers to assess their company’s work culture and reformulate it if necessary.
 Inc. puts the responsibility on senior staff to set a good example for their team members, whether it’s in communicating effectively or fostering an environment that encourages collaboration instead of competition.
-This is where mental health awareness proves useful, since it focuses on self-awareness and constant improvement.
+This is where mental health awareness proves useful since it focuses on self-awareness and constant improvement.

 Acknowledge good performance